Technology and Social Behavior PhD

 - Two units of COMM_ST 499-0 Independent Study and two units of COMP_SCI 499-0 Projects.

-- A concentration in either the Cognitive Systems or Graphics and Interactive Media track.
+- A concentration in either the Interfaces (previously called Graphics and Interactive Media) or Artificial Intelligence track.
 This concentration will be composed of 4 courses taken from one of those concentrations, and will define which qualifying exams the student takes in CS.
 This concentration will ensure that the student has a mastery of computing concepts and skills sufficient to pass the qualifying exams, and to subsequently write a thesis acceptable to CS.
-Examples of acceptable courses for CogSys are Artificial Intelligence Programming, Intelligent Information Systems, Knowledge Representation.
-Examples of acceptable courses for GIM are Design of Interactive Learning Environments, Computer Graphics, Computer Game Design.
+Examples of acceptable courses for Artificial Intelligence are Artificial Intelligence Programming, Intelligent Information Systems, Knowledge Representation.
+Examples of acceptable courses for Interfaces are Human-Computer Interaction, Design of Interactive Learning Environments, Computer Graphics, or Computer Game Design.

 - The remaining 8 course units can be taken in Computer Science, MTS or departments across the University (Learning Science, Engineering, Art & Technology, etc), including Independent Studies in Computer Science or MTS.

-Students in the TSB combined degree program will complete two nearly whole exams in the two distinct programs, as follows:
+Students in the TSB combined degree program will complete two qualifying exams, one related to each of the constituent programs of CS and MTS.

 The Examination Chair will help establish the details of the exams.
+Full details are available in the program handbook.
 Qualifying exams must be completed before the beginning of the student's 4th year in the program.

 Theses in Computer Science are mostly composed of an implemented system, while theses in Communication require empirical research that adduces evidence for a hypothesis.
 PhD theses in TSB, the combined PhD in Computer Science and Communication, will comprise two parts that are not often found together – an implementation, and a hypothesis about how the implemented system affects social behavior, with an empirical evaluation of that hypothesis.